gsam95/gsam95/Kafka/FinalReport.md

 Develop predictive models to forecast pollutant concentrations (done for CO) using the features derived from the time-series data.

 **Feature Engineering**

+The feature engineering process involves creating new variables that capture meaningful patterns and relationships in the data.
+Below is a description of the features created based on the provided code:

+1. Time-Based Features: Hourly, daily, and monthly patterns help capture temporal variations in pollutant levels

+These features are extracted from the `Datetime` index to capture temporal patterns in pollutant concentrations:

+- Hour: Represents the hour of the day (e.g., 0 to 23).
+It helps identify hourly variations in air quality.
+- Day: Represents the day of the month (e.g., 1 to 31).
+It can be used to analyze daily trends.
+- Month: Represents the month of the year (e.g., 1 for January, 12 for December).
+This feature is useful for identifying seasonal patterns in pollutant levels.

+2. Lagged Features: Lagged features model how past pollutant levels influence current observations

+Lagged features represent pollutant concentrations from previous time periods (lags), capturing temporal dependencies:

+- CO_lag_1, CO_lag_2, CO_lag_3: Carbon monoxide concentrations from 1, 2, and 3 time periods before the current observation.
+These features help model how past CO levels influence current levels.
+- NOx_lag_1, NOx_lag_2, NOx_lag_3: Nitrogen oxide concentrations from 1, 2, and 3 previous periods.
+These features capture short-term dependencies in NOx levels.
+- C6H6_lag_1, C6H6_lag_2, C6H6_lag_3: Benzene concentrations from 1, 2, and 3 previous periods.
+These features help model temporal relationships in benzene levels.

+3. Rolling Statistics: Rolling statistics smooth out fluctuations and highlight trends or variability over short time windows

+Rolling statistics provide aggregated measures (mean and standard deviation) over a defined window of time to capture local trends and variability:

+- CO_roll_mean: The average carbon monoxide concentration over a rolling window of three time periods.
+This feature smooths out short-term fluctuations and highlights trends.
+- CO_roll_std: The standard deviation of carbon monoxide concentrations over three time periods.
+It measures variability in CO levels within the window.
+- NOx_roll_mean: The average nitrogen oxide concentration over a rolling window of three time periods.
+This feature captures local trends in NOx levels.
+- NOx_roll_std: The standard deviation of nitrogen oxide concentrations over three time periods.
+It highlights variability in NOx levels within the window.

+_Target Variable_

+The target variable for predictive modeling is CO(GT) - Carbon monoxide concentration measured by ground truth sensors.
+This is the dependent variable that predictive model aims to forecast.

 **Modelling**